-The Japanese Ministry of Economy, Trade and Industry (METI) reported as of August 2017 total solar projects with valid FiT agreements but not yet under construction in the aggregate capacity of 26 GW.
+The METI reported as of June 2018 total solar projects with valid FiT agreements but not yet under construction in the aggregate capacity of about 20 GW.
 Many of these projects are still in different stages of development and seeking development partners and investors to carry these projects to completion.

-Etrion is actively working on several opportunities in the market, leveraging its network of developers and partners.
-It is currently managing a pipeline of approximately 200 MW of projects in different stages.
-Some are at very early stages of due diligence while others are at advanced stages of negotiations.
-The Company will continue to provide visibility of individual projects once it enters into a binding agreement with developers and completes due diligences to validate the interconnection agreement with the utilities, evaluate the land rights acquisition, review status of permits and complete economic analysis.
+Etrion is awaiting the final publication of new rules from METI to determine how its pipeline of 200 MW could be potentially affected.
+The Company will continue to provide additional information on individual projects once it enters into a binding agreement with developer, completes due diligences to validate the interconnection agreement with the utilities, evaluates the land rights acquisition, reviews the status of permits and completes its economic analysis.
 Given the early stage nature of these projects the Company will not provide timing status until the projects reach backlog stage.
 The estimated aggregate capacity disclosed for the pipeline is management's best estimates, however, final capacity may be adjusted based on permit restrictions, land availability and economics.